Murchison (Western Australia): Political boundaries

 Local government areas within the bioregion include the Shire of Yalgoo, the Shire of Mount Magnet, the Shire of Murchison, the Shire of Cue, the Shire of Sandstone, the Shire of Meekatharra, the Shire of Wiluna and the Shire of Leonora.

 Climate

-The climate is arid, with rainfall predominantly in the winter months.
+Murchison has a subtropical desert climate (Köppen: BWh); with very hot summers, mild winters and highly erratic rainfall.
+The region is very sunny, experiencing 182.8 clear days and only 59.7 cloudy days on average per annum.
+Extreme temperatures have ranged from 47.6 C on 2 February 2007 to -6.5 C on 1 July 1990.
+The wettest recorded day was 21 February 2008 with 142.5 mm of rainfall.